Sketching sparse low-rank matrices with near-optimal sample- and time-complexity using message passing: Introduction

 In the symmetric case, $\lambda_1 \ge \lambda_2 \ge \ldots \ge \lambda_r$ are the eigenvalues, $\{ \bv_i \}_{i \in [r]}$ are the corresponding unit-norm eigenvectors.
 In the non-symmetric case, $\sigma_1 \ge \sigma_2 \ge \ldots \ge \sigma_r >0$ are the singular values, and $\{ \bu_i, \bv_i \}_{i \in [r]}$ the corresponding unit-norm singular vectors.
 In both cases, $\bW$ is a noise matrix (assumed to be symmetric when $\bX_0$ is symmetric).
 Letting $n := \min (n_1, n_2)$, we consider the regime where $n$ grows and the rank $r$ of $\bX_0$ is a constant that does not scale with $n$.
 In the rest of the paper, we refer to the $\{ \bv_i \}$ in the symmetric case and the $\{ \bu_i, \bv_i \}$ in the non-symmetric case as \emph{signal vectors}.

-\paragraph{Sparsity constraint} We assume that the signal vectors are $k$-sparse, i.e., they each have at most $k$ nonzero entries, where $k \ll n$.
-The theoretical results are derived under the assumption that the locations of the nonzeros (i.e., supports) are uniformly random.
-The `with high probability' statements throughout the paper are with respect to the randomness in the support locations.
+\paragraph{Sparsity constraint} We assume that the signal vectors are $k$-sparse, i.e., they each have at most $k$ nonzero entries, where $k \ll n$, and both $k$ and $n$ are large.
+This is a regime that is particularly relevant in applications such as genomics and neuroscience, where $n$ is very large because of the vast number of features and samples, but the number of factors $k$ determining the structure of the data may be much smaller \cite{ma2014learning, ma2014adaptive}.

 The goal is to design a sketching operator $\mc{A}$ and an efficient algorithm to recover the signal vectors from the sketch $\by$.
 In particular, we want the sample complexity and the running time of the algorithm to both depend only on the sparsity level $k$, and not on the ambient dimension $n$.
 (The sample complexity is the sketch size $\nMeas$.)
 We note that the signal vectors can be recovered only up to a sign ambiguity as the pair $(\bu_i, \bv_i)$ cannot be distinguished from $(-\bu_i, -\bv_i)$.
 Furthermore, if there are repeated eigenvalues or singular values, the corresponding signal vectors are recovered up to any rotations within the subspace they span.